 Keep Calm and Build a Meditation App like Headspace

-Close your eyes, relax, try to keep calm and think of nothing...
+Close your eyes, relax, keep calm and think of nothing...
 Any meditation seems to start this very way.
 Today, given the bustle of everyday life and constant stress, meditations are particularly relevant.
-And mindfulness app development has become a very popular service.
+And mindfulness app development has become quite a popular service.

-One may argue endlessly about the benefits and effectiveness of meditations but the fact remains that they are in high demand right now.
+One may argue endlessly about the benefits and effectiveness of meditations but the fact remains: they’re in high demand right now.
 Perhaps, it makes sense to provide a supply and build a meditation app like Headspace.
-Hopefully, our tips will be of high assistance to you in this matter.
+If you agree, our tips will be of high assistance to you.

 Studies of scientists from leading universities have shown the positive effect of meditations (even the simplest ones) on the human body.
-Besides, this is a great way to "release emotional issues", at least for a while.
-That’s why meditations are gaining popularity.
+Besides, it’s a great way to "release emotional issues", at least for a while.
+No wonder meditations are gaining popularity.

-And one-day mobile developers have realized that people would highly appreciate the opportunity to have everything necessary for meditative practice at hand.
+And one-day mobile developers have realized that people would highly appreciate the opportunity to simplify their meditative practice, to have everything needed at hand, so to say.
 And what do we always have at hand?
 Of course, our smartphones or tablets!
-Therefore, the conclusion was predictable: developers decided it was time to create good meditation apps.
+Therefore, the conclusion was predictable: developers decided it’s time to create meditation apps.

 To make an app like Headspace, you should come to know its history which speaks for itself.

 Headspace has been created by Andy Puddicombe, the world-famous practitioner in clinical meditation.
-In 2004, after years of studying meditations as a Buddhist monk, he created an effective system for improving the life quality.
-And this very system has become the best meditation app for anxiety (or one of the best).
+In 2004, after years of studying meditations as a Buddhist monk, he built an effective system aimed at improving life quality.
+And his system has become one of the best morning meditation apps (however, the time of day doesn't matter).

 How to use Headspace

-But forward-looking businessmen who decided to develop meditation apps like Headspace should envisage options for making the profit.
-Therefore, there is also a paid version of this mobile service which provides users with access to hundreds of hours of various meditations.
+A paid version provides users with access to hundreds of hours of various meditations.
 There are individual and series of meditations, and each of them, in turn, offers different topics: health, relationships, and activity.
 A course of meditations chosen can last from 10 to 30 sessions.

 Individual meditations are divided into several types:

-- On the go: meditations on the move, for example, while walking, running, cooking, etc.
+On the go: meditations on the move: while walking, running, cooking, etc.

-- Sos: short meditations that last only a few minutes.
+Sos: short meditations which last only a few minutes.
 Their goal is to help a person calm down if there is an emergency situation.

-- The application is available in English only.
-But if you are reading this article, this is clearly not your problem.
+The application is available in English only.
+But if you’re reading our article, this is clearly not your problem.

-- Only 10 introductory meditations are free of charge.
-However, since you are interested in making profits through apps like Headspace, you won't be able to rid your service of this disadvantage.
-You will have to find your own way to earn.
-Though this issue is too important to discuss it in a hurry, we should do it later, in more detail.
+Only 10 introductory meditations are free of charge.
+However, since you’re interested in making profits through meditation apps like Calm or Headspace, you won't be able to rid your service of the disadvantage in question.
+You’ll have to find your own way to earn.
+Though the issue is too important to discuss it in a hurry, we should do it later, in more detail.

-Among the apps like Headspace, one should highlight Calm which belongs to the market leaders too.
-This service offers a choice of meditations aimed at managing stress, improving sleep, etc. There are 10-minute programs that help you get into the spirit of a new day or prepare for bed.
+Among the best apps for sleep meditation, one must highlight Calm which belongs to the market leaders either.
+The service offers a choice of meditations aimed at managing stress, improving sleep, etc. There are 10-minute programs which help you get into the spirit of a new day or prepare for bed.

 In Smiling Mind, meditations are grouped into different age categories and themes (sports, meditation at work, and others).
-Users are also given the opportunity to create joint accounts.
-In addition, there is a section for meditation instructors.
+Users’re also given the opportunity to create joint accounts.
+In addition, there is a section targeted at meditation instructors.

-In general, Smiling Mind can be called a good incentive to develop meditation apps.
+In general, Smiling Mind can be called a great incentive to develop meditation apps.

-Insight Timer is the best free meditation app that offers a large collection of meditations in several languages.
+Insight Timer, too, belongs to the best mindfulness meditation apps and offers a large collection of meditations in several languages.
 In total, there are more than eight thousand.

-The app has about 1000 music tracks for meditation, a timer with different calls, and a variety of background sounds.
+The app has about 1000 musical meditative tracks, a timer with different calls, and a variety of background sounds.
 Insight Timer keeps statistics of lessons and allows communicating with other users around the world.
 Of course, there are also customizable push notifications.

 If you decide to join the ranks of leaders, those who create good meditation apps, examine this competitor too.

-And if a user would like to access a greater number of guided meditations, he should shell out, for other sessions are only available on a paid subscription basis.
+And if a user would like to access a greater number of guided meditations, he should shell out: other sessions are only available on a paid subscription basis.

-We have no doubt that examples of these mobile programs make you wonder how to make an app like Headspace, Calm or another one.
-And if this is true, it is important to understand what features your application should provide users with.
+Undoubtedly, these mobile programs may engender a desire to follow their example and make an app like Headspace, Calm or another one.
+And if this is true, it’s important to understand what features your application needs to provide users with.